ginkorea/llm_agentic_system/readme.md

 - **Torch and Triton** for high-performance computation on GPU.
 - **OpenVINO** for hardware-accelerated inference.

-## Installation Instructions
+### Installation Instructions

 ### Prerequisites

 1. **Git with LFS (Large File Storage)**

    Make sure you have Git and Git LFS installed to clone the repository.
-Git LFS is required to handle the large model files.
+Git LFS is required to handle large model files.

    **Install Git LFS**:
    - On Linux: